Tribal movement wins Jordan vote, Islamists to protest

-AMMAN (Reuters) - Jordan’s Muslim Brotherhood on Thursday promised more street protests to demand electoral reform, after pro-government candidates coasted to victory in elections that the Islamist group boycotted as unfair.
+AMMAN (Reuters) - Pro-government candidates strengthened their hold on Jordan’s parliament after an election on Wednesday boycotted by the Muslim Brotherhood-led opposition, which said the ballot was biased against it.

-State television said most of the 150 seats contested in Wednesday’s vote were won by independents, candidates with limited political agendas who rely on family and tribal allegiances rather than party backing.
+State television said on Thursday that most of the 150 seats contested were won by independents, candidates with limited political agendas who rely on family and tribal allegiances rather than party backing.

-“We won’t deviate from our goals.
-We are moving ahead in our path.
-Popular street agitation will continue until we achieve our goals,” the Brotherhood’s deputy leader Zaki Bani Rusheid said.

-Jordan has seen major demonstrations against corruption that were critical of King Abdullah, though not on the scale of those that toppled Arab rulers in Egypt and Tunisia and led to civil wars in Libya and Syria.
+A U.S.-backed monarchy, the country has seen major Arab Spring-inspired demonstrations against corruption that were critical of King Abdullah, though not on the scale of those that toppled rulers in Egypt and Tunisia and led to civil wars in Libya and Syria.

-The protesters have focused on reforming government and limiting King Abdullah’s powers rather than ousting the U.S.-backed monarch.
+The protesters have focused on reforming government and limiting King Abdullah’s powers rather than ousting him.

 The Islamic Action Front, the Muslim Brotherhood’s political wing in Jordan and the country’s largest opposition party, shunned the election because it said the electoral law was designed to curb its influence.

-Bani Rusheid said the new parliament was no different from previous rubber-stamp assemblies packed by government loyalists.
+The deputy head of the Brotherhood, Zaki Bani Rusheid, said the new parliament was no different from previous rubber-stamp assemblies packed by government loyalists.

-“This assembly has the same credentials of the previous one in its weakness and lack of will in practicing its constitutional role in legislation and making governments accountable,” the Islamist figure told Reuters.
+”This assembly has the same credentials of the previous one in its weakness and lack of will in practicing its constitutional role in legislation and making governments accountable,’ Bani Rusheid told Reuters.

 “The biggest absentee was the will of the people.
 The disappointment with the assembly will be quick and faster than people expect.”

-A 50-strong international observation team fielded by the USAID-funded National Democratic Institute also raised some of the concerns of the Islamist opposition about the election.

-“The unequal size of districts and an electoral system that amplifies family, tribal and national cleavages limit the development of a truly national legislative body and challenge King Abdullah’s stated aim of encouraging full parliamentary government,” the mission said in a report on Thursday.

-Turnout for was 56 percent of the country’s 2.3 million registered voters, according to officials.
+Turnout for Wednesday’s vote was 56 percent of the country’s 2.3 million registered voters, according to officials.

+Among those who retained their seats on Wednesday were elder tribal politicians Abdul Hadi al-Majli and Abdul Karim al-Dughmi - both former parliamentary speakers.

 The Islamic Action Front said last year it would boycott the polls after the tribal-dominated parliament passed a electoral law that magnified the clout of native Jordanian constituencies at the expense of cities.